ssorj/qtools/docker/rhel-7/README.md

-# qtools Docker image
+# Qtools Docker image for RHEL 7

-Create Docker image for Qtools based on RHEL 7 Atomic base image.
+Create Docker images for Qtools based on the RHEL 7 Atomic base image.

 ## Usage

 You can build the Docker image and run the environment with the following commands:

-`docker build -t myuser/qtools-rhel .`
+    docker build -t <user>/qtools-rhel .

-`docker run -it myuser/qtools-rhel`
+    docker run -it <user>/qtools-rhel